Thingy:53: Matter weather station

 File not found: ./ncs/nrf/applications/matter_weather_station/configuration/thingy53_nrf5340_cpuapp/prj_shell.conf

 To enable factory data support, you need to select the

-overlay-factory_data configuration overlay from the available application build configuration overlays.
+factory_data build type from the available application build types.

 You can generate new factory data set when building for the target board by invoking the following command: